jsampe/PowerShell/README.md

 • Parameter
 • ShowWindow

+# The Get-Command

+Get-Command is designed to help you locate commands.
+Running Get-Command without any parameters returns a list of all the commands on your system.

 There are many great README templates available on GitHub; however, I didn't find one that really suited my needs so I created this enhanced one.
 I want to create a README template so amazing that it'll be the last one you ever need -- I think this is it.

 Here's why: